esrlabs/jay_api/documentation/source/user_guidelines/elasticsearch/indexable.rst

   documents.each do |document|
     # do something with your document, then push it
-    index.push(document)
+    indexable.push(document)
   end

-  index.flush # Do not forget to flush the index at the end.
+  indexable.flush # Do not forget to flush the indexable at the end.

 #index
 ------